dojo/docs/dojox/calendar.rst

 The calendar widget is available on the dojox.calendar package.

-First you need to include the dojox Calendar theme.

-To include a given theme on your page or application, first include the `dojox/calendar/themeName/Calendar.css` file (one of `claro`, `tundra`, `nihilo`, or `soria`):
+First you need to include the dojox Calendar theme by including the `dojox/calendar/themeName/Calendar.css` file (one of `claro`, `tundra`, `nihilo`, or `soria`):

 .. html ::